wp-plugins/wp-simple-firewall/readme.txt

 Note: Login Protection is a completely independent feature to the Firewall.
 IP Address whitelists are not shared.

-There are many way to protect your WordPress site from attacks on your user login.
-This part of the plugin is design to implement some of the most simplest and thereby effective forms of protection.

-As of version 1.2.0 you now have the option to add simple, email-based 2-Factor Login Authentication based on IP address.
+As of version 1.2.0+ you now have several ways to add simple protection to your WordPress Login system.

-What does this mean?

-Once this feature is activated, every user login must have a matching IP address, and they can only have ONE.
-If they are not logged in, or attempt to login to the site from an IP address that is different to their verified IP address, they will receive an email with a verification link.

-They must click this link to verify their IP address.
-Then, and only then, will they be permitted to log into the site.

-How does this protect your site?

-1. You are protected against brute force login attacks against your site.
+1. [Email-based 2-Factor Login Authentication](http://www.icontrolwp.com/2013/07/add-two-factor-authentication-login-wordpress-sites/) based on IP address! (prevents brute force login attacks)
-1. If you leave your WordPress account logged in, simply login from another location and your previous session will be automatically invalidated.
-1. You reduce the risk that accounts will be shared and re-used with 3rd parties.

-There are many more login protection features coming...
+1. Login Cooldown interval - WordPress will only process 1 login per interval in seconds (prevents brute force login attacks)
+1. Anti-Bot Login Form Protection - Adds 2 protection checks for all WordPress login attempts (prevents brute force login attacks using Bots)

+These options alone will protect your WordPress sites from nearly all forms of Brute Force login attacks.

+And you don't have to configure anything!
+Simply check the options to turn them on, set the a cooldown interval and you're instantly protected.

 == Installation ==